-Data abstraction is a platform architecture feature to limit the code that can directly access the representation of a particular collection of data.
+Data abstraction is a platform architecture feature or language feature that limits the code that can directly access the representation of a particular collection of data.

 The code to which such access is limited is called the custodial code here.